 While Charles Dickens assured his friends that he hadn’t been hurt with a phrase that has since passed to posterity (‘no personal injury whatsoever’), he said he had been profoundly affected by the accident.
 In a letter to Pauline Viardot, a French singer and composer, that his watch had been affected more than him during the derailment of the train.
 He said that it now showed a delay of several minutes.
 Catherine Water, of the English department at the University of Kent, described this turn of events as ‘particularly Dickensian’.

+But that this story reminds us is that since the nineteenth century, the railway industry has transformed – especially when it comes to safety.
 Because while passenger trains are still occasionally derailed, this only happens very rarely now.
 But you know what is just as rare as those sorts of accidents?
 Writers who carry the only copy of their works with them while they travel.
 Because like the railways, literature hasn’t stopped modernising thanks to various bits of digital technology.
 Thank goodness, eh?